 This list might appear short, but there’s really a lot that you can eat without the fear of inflammation compared to this summary.

-Our three favorite soups are Sinigang (sour soup), Tinola (ginger broth), and Nilagang Beef and Bulalo (slow-cooked marrowbone soup), and we had plenty at the time we were infected.
+Our three favorite soups from our homeland are Sinigang (sour soup), Tinola (ginger broth), and Nilagang Beef and Bulalo (slow-cooked marrowbone soup), and we had plenty at the time we were infected.
 Here’s our recipes for these soups if you want to try.
 On days that cooking feels like a big task, we would have chicken and egg drop soup sans cornstarch.
 Sometimes too, our Tinola only has boiled eggs and chicken. ^_^

 Studies show that low vitamin D means more inflammation.
 Eggs are rich in vitamin D, therefore, it helps reduce inflammation.
 After your recovery, you should enjoy food again even if your sense of taste may not be the same as before.